 - Keep all the electrical appliances like a press, hair straighter, hand blender and mixer-grinder out of reach of the toddler.

-- Keep your glass crockery/ glass furniture /decorative items away and store them it safely to be used in future.
+- Keep your glass crockery/ glass furniture /decorative items away and store them safely to be used in future.

 - All medicines, syrups, deodorants, shampoo, oils, detergent should be kept in a place inaccessible.